parkingwang/okhttp3-loginterceptor/README.md

         .addInterceptor(new LogInterceptor()).build();
 ```

-## What's the different with OkHttp-LogginInterceptor?
+## What's it different from OkHttp-LogginInterceptor?

 #### Show request and response id